Keep your next party fuss-free with these easy cucumber canapés, a simple yet elegant appetizer ready in minutes with just four ingredients.

 Ingredient Notes

-- Boursin cheese spread is available in the gourmet cheese section of your local supermarket and comes in various flavors.
+- Boursin cheese spread is available in the gourmet cheese section of your local supermarket and comes in a variety of flavors.
 I love using the Garlic and Herb or Shallot and Chive varieties.

 - Sun-dried tomatoes: I prefer oil-packed for extra flavor, and DeLallo Sun-Dried Tomato Bruschetta is my favorite.